aimms/how-to/Articles/295/295-convert-page-actions.rst

 A quick way to do this is to use the ``webui.json`` file.

 a.
 Locate and open the file ``\MainProject\WebUI\webui.json``.
 b.
-Search for the text “actions" the file.
+Search for the text “actions" in the file.

 .. image:: images/webui-action.png